prom-io/prom-blockhain-explorer/README.md

 [Here](http://178.62.211.224/) is an instance, which is alreay deployed at the stage environent for the demo purposes.

-NOTE: Current version Prometeus Blockchain Explorer displays the transaction of private PROM testnet.
+NOTE: Current version Prometeus Blockchain Explorer displays only the business transaction (via smart contracts) of private PROM testnet.
 Peer to peer PROM transactions  will be added in the further versions.

 ## License